rozpuszczalny/vscode-redmine/README.md

 ## Contribution

-Feel free to contact me, if you want to contribute.
-ToDo features can be found in `Projects` tab on GitHub.
+If you want to contribute to the project, please read [contributing guide](./CONTRIBUTING.md) guide.

 ## Known Issues